I started my journey of mindful consumption almost 10 years ago after reading the following words by Zen Master Thich Nhat Hanh.

 Being proud of multi-tasking is ignorant.
 It is the same as being proud of not showing up to live your own life.

-Where is your attention when you are multi-tasking?
+Where is your attention when you are multitasking?
 Scattered.
 Nowhere.
 Everywhere.
 My tea is gone and I have no recollection of drinking it.
 I never tasted it and did not enjoy the experience.
 When we live mindlessly, we grow a sense of boredom or dissatisfaction with our lives because we are only giving it half of our attention.
 The act of mindlessness and forgetfulness then becomes habituated.
 After beginning my practice of mindfulness, and my awareness grew, I realized most of my consuming was mindless.
 I would look down at an empty bag of potato chips, and not remember eating one bite.
 Everything thing we do with mindlessness has a karmic effect.
 If I eat potato chips mindlessly, the consequences are not so big.
 Only my cholesterol level and my mass.
-I don’t feel well afterwards and I gain weight.
+I don’t feel well afterward and I gain weight.

 Other types of consumption done mindlessly have big karmic effects.
 I began to have a deeper awareness of all types of consumption.
 I realized my ears, eyes, mouth, and mind all consumed mindlessly.
 What we watch on TV or read is consumption.
-The images your children see on video games is eye and mind consumption.
+The images your children see on video games are eye and mind consumption.
 Consumption of trashy and violent movies or video games desensitizes us to the images of violence which go into our consciousness.

+Mindful listening changes the outcome of difficult relationships.
+It has the qualities of patience and openness.
 We can either choose to consume in a manner that supports or un-supports our mindfulness practice.
 We can consume material that makes us smarter and refreshed or more ignorant and unconscious.

 be in peace - diane